Q. What is the LearningElite program?

 Q. How many organizations will be selected this year as part of the LearningElite?

 A. There is no set number of LearningElite organizations.
 Organizations that demonstrate that they meet and exceed the benchmarks will be deemed LearningElite.
-In 2012, there were 45 organizations deemed LearningElite.
+In 2013, there were 52 organizations deemed LearningElite.
+In 2012, there were 45 organizations above the LearningElite benchmarks.

 Q. When will Chief Learning Officer announce the winners?

-A. The contact person listed on organizations achieving LearningElite status will be notified by Feb.
-19, 2013.
-Final rankings will be announced and LearningElite winners will be honored at a gala preceding the Spring 2013 CLO Symposium on March 17, 2013.
+A. The contact person listed on organizations achieving LearningElite status will be notified of finalist status by Feb.
+17, 2014.
+Final rankings will be announced and LearningElite winners will be honored at a gala preceding the Spring 2014 CLO Symposium on Sunday, March 30.

 Q. What do the winning LearningElite organizations receive?

-A. The LearningElite organizations will be honored at a gala on Sunday, March 17, 2013, preceding the Spring 2013 CLO Symposium at Hyatt Lost Pines Resort & Spa in Austin, Texas.
+A. The LearningElite organizations will be honored at a gala on Sunday, March 30, 2014, preceding the Spring 2014 CLO Symposium in Laguna Niguel, Calif.
 The final LearningElite rankings will be revealed during the gala and the top LearningElite organizations will receive a special recognition.
-The names of those selected as the LearningElite will be used in press releases and will be featured in the June issue of Chief Learning Officer magazine.
+The names of those selected as the LearningElite will be used in press releases and will be featured int he June issue of Chief Learning Officer magazine.
+The top 10 organizations will be profiled in feature articles in Chief Learning Officer in the June issue.

 Q. When is the LearningElite gala?

-A. The gala celebrating the LearningElite organizations is on Sunday, March 17, 2013, at Hyatt Lost Pines Resort & Spa in Austin, Texas.
-To learn more about the Spring 2013 CLO Symposium, click here.
+A. The gala celebrating the LearningElite organizations is Sunday, March 30, 2014, at the Ritz-Carlton in Laguna Niguel, Calif.
+To learn more about the Spring 2014 CLO Symposium, click here.

 Q. What is the LearningElite judging process?